-Authors will need to indicate that there paper is ready to be reviewed and any that are after the closing date will be moved into the "Under Review" sub-forum.
+Authors will need to indicate that their paper is ready to be reviewed and any that are after the closing date will be moved into the "Under Review" sub-forum.

 The Development Workgroup will then perform a two-round process of accepting papers.

-Each Development Working Group member picks his/her top ten white-papers and score score them from 1 to 10 (1 being the best) we collate and sum these results.
+Each Development Working Group member picks his or her top ten white papers and score score them from 1 to 10 (1 being the best).
+We collate and sum these results.

-From these results of round one, the ten lowest aggregate scores are selected for detailed analysis.
-The Development Working Group then writes the technical specification based on the white papers (some may need little or no work, others may need a lot), including the amount of effort involved.
-The group then accesses whether it can actually fit that amount of work into the next version.
+From the results of round one, the ten lowest aggregate scores are selected for detailed analysis.
+The Development Working Group then writes the technical specification based on the white papers including the amount of effort involved.
+The group then assesses whether it can actually fit that amount of work into the next version.
 If it can't, items drop a few.
-If it can fit more in, then the next five ranked papers (as a guide) are examined.
+If it can fit more in, then the next five ranked papers are examined.

-Accepted papers are moved to the Accepted (link?) sub-forum.
-During this time papers are moved to this wiki and placed in a standard format (that we will need to devise).
+Accepted papers are moved to the Accepted sub-forum.
+During this time papers are moved to this wiki and placed in a standard format.
 Once the group is happy with the specifications, and the milestones for the next version have been set, they are officially published and development cycle for the next version starts.

 The remainder of the papers are moved out of Under Review back into the main white paper forum, unless they have been deemed something that can't or won't be implemented, in which case they are moved to Not accepted.
 Over time guidelines for what things are likely not to be accepted will be established, and also templates by which people can submit white papers.